-In fact, you could save up to 30 percent by switching to store-brand alternatives, which are outpacing national brand-name products year over year, according to a 2019 study by the Private Label Manufacturers Association.
+In fact, you could save up to 15 to 30 percent by switching to store-brand alternatives, which are outpacing national brand-name products year over year, according to a 2019 study by the Private Label Manufacturers Association.

 You’ll save money and all you really lose out on is the name — which you can’t eat, anyway!
 No need to waste money on packaging alone.

 Save on Your Bills and Manage Unwanted Subscriptions — Sign Up Here >>